thedig/cs290-db-hw/readme.md

  - edit app.js to listen to hard-coded port #
  - call ./node_modules/forever/bin/forever start app.js [same-port-#]

 Remaining reqs:
- - form to add individual workout
+ - [check] form to add individual workout
  - delete row
  - edit row (can be separate route)
- -
+ - need to use use hidden fields for edit/delete?